 Over the past century, California and its signature wine regions have earned a global reputation for diversity, quality and market impact.
-Ninety percent of all US wine is produced here, and with over 4,000 wineries, the State is the fourth largest producer in the world.
+Ninety percent of all US wine is produced here, and with over 4,000 wineries, the State of California is the fourth largest wine producer in the world.
 California wines are America's standard of excellence.
 Beginning with the "Judgment of Paris" in 1976, they have consistently ranked among the world's most honored wines.

 Today, California is also recognized as a leader in education for viticulture and winemaking.
 Current and future professionals worldwide now study here, and pursue first-hand experience in wineries around the State.
 The wide range of issues encountered, and the spirit of continuing innovation, have made it an ideal learning environment.